speightashley/Languages/Dutch/Basic_Dutch_Grammar/unit3.md

 ## Questions starting with a question word

-- Hoe
+- Hoe - How
-- Howveel
+- Hoeveel - How many
-- Waar
+- Waar - Where
-- Waar.....vandaan
+- Waar.....vandaan - Where from
+- Wat - What
+- Welk/e - Which
-- Wat
+- Wat voor - What kind of
+- Wie - Who
+- Wanneer - When
--
+- Waarom - Why